loveunk/machine-learning-deep-learning-notes/README.md

 ## 强化学习
 * Reinforcement learning (RL) is a type of machine learning, in which an agent explores an environment to learn how to perform desired tasks by taking actions with good outcomes and avoiding actions with bad outcomes.
 A reinforcement learning model will learn from its experience and over time will be able to identify which actions lead to the best rewards.

+* TBD

 ## 项目和竞赛
 ### 竞赛